-Who should file Form 1116.
-You must file Form 1116 to claim the foreign tax credit if:
+Who should file.
+File Form 1116 to claim the foreign tax credit if the election above does not apply and:

-- You are an individual, estate, or trust, and - You paid or accrued certain foreign taxes to a foreign country or U.S. possession.
+- You are an individual, estate, or trust and - You paid or accrued certain foreign taxes to a foreign country or U.S. possession.

-See Foreign Taxes for Which You May Take a Credit on page 2 to determine if the taxes you paid or accrued qualify for the credit.
-If you are a nonresident alien, see Nonresident aliens below.
+See Foreign Taxes Eligible for a Credit on page 2 to determine if the taxes you paid or accrued qualify for the credit.